VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 ## 🎉 **Summary**

-VATSAL AI transforms VATSAL from a command executor into an **intelligent conversation partner**.
-Instead of just doing what you say, VATSAL:
+BOI (Barely Obeys Instructions) transforms BOI from a command executor into an **intelligent conversation partner**.
+Instead of just doing what you say, BOI:

 ✨ **Understands** what you need
 ✨ **Asks** clarifying questions